Ways to get work experience

 Virtual work experience

-- going to company events, real and virtual and open days
+- go to face-to-face or virtual company events and open days

-- helping friends or family with a business
+- help friends or family with a business

-- entering competitions and skill challenges like World Skills
+- enter competitions and skill challenges like World Skills